About Freja eID

 - Level of assurance: 3 (eIDAS substantial/high)

-- After registering for the basic level, the user must register some additional details and visit one of Freja’s agents in person to verify their identity
+- After registering for the extended level, the user must register some additional details and visit one of Freja’s agents in person to verify their identity

-- Authentication is done by providing the user’s national identification number and a PIN or fingerprint
+- Authentication is done by providing the user’s national identification number or their email, plus a PIN or fingerprint

 Read more about Freja eID on the following website: https://frejaeid.com/.